Dak Prescott Player Prop Bets for NFL Week 17 | Dallas vs. Arizona 1/2/2022

 - Prescott leads Dallas with 3,928 passing yards (261.9 per game) and has a 68.7% completion percentage this year (365-of-531) while throwing 29 touchdowns and 10 interceptions.

-- He also has 126 rushing yards on 43 carries with one touchdown, averaging 8.4 yards per game.
+- He has added 126 rushing yards (8.4 ypg) on 43 carries while scoring one touchdown on the ground.

-- The Cowboys, who rank first in the NFL in points scored, have dropped back to pass 57.8% of the time while running the football 42.2% of the time.

 - Prescott has thrown 83 passes in the red zone this season, 54.2% of his team's red zone plays.